mponza/SalIE/README.md

 > *In Proceedings of the 2018 Conference of Empirical Methods in Natural Language Processing (EMNLP 2018)*

 License
 -------
-The code in this repository has been released under Apache License 2.0.
+The code in this repository has been released under GNU General Public License v.30.